dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

-# Regularizations
+# Regularization

-Regualarizations, is that another one of the fancy names to look cooler?
+Regualarization, is that another one of the fancy names to look cooler?
 After introducing the bias and variance, overfitting and underfitting, ways of interpreting learning curves, now comes the time put all these pieces together.
 We learned to interpret if our model is overfitting or underfitting from learning curves in our last post on [Transfer Learning](https://dudeperf3ct.github.io/transfer/learning/catsvsdogs/2018/11/20/Power-of-Transfer-Learning/).
 So, now we will look into ways of how to handle these anomalies.
 First, why to use regularizations?
 All along in machine learning, we tried to make an algorithm that does good not only on training data, but also on new inputs i.e. to generalize data other than training or the unseen data.

 Michael Neilsen explains clearly the relation between parameters in model and generalizability,